 Parking in Amsterdam is expensive and can be as high as 10 euro per hour.
 If you’re reaching Amsterdam by driving, then you need to park your car outside to save money.

-10 | Don’t Get Stuck at the Centre.
-Get out and explore
+21) Don’t Get Stuck at the Centre.
+Also, Don’t Miss Noord

-11 | You will probably get lost
+22) You will probably get lost

 Prepare to get lost because in the beginning, most of the canals in Amsterdam will look similar and you will think you’re walking in circles.
 Some streets are so narrow that it is very easy to miss a turn.
 Moreover, if you rent a bike, the traffic can be confusing because there are trams, buses, cars and pedestrians on the road.